ipratikpatel/EmailClassification/README.md

 EmailClassification
 ===================

+For the grader's convenience I have written a build script and run script.

+So to build the program in your console use command ./build and to run the program, use command
+./run

+//Make changes in TestEmailClassification.java file to try train a model

+//Current TestEmailClassification.java file trains the model using TRAIN_00501 to TRAIN_04326 emails in TRAINING folder and
+//predicts first 500 hundred emails in TRAINING folder

 1) EmailClassification Class
 	This class is the implementation of multinomial naive bayes framework.
 It implements methods such as trainEmails() and predictEmail() which are responsible for training a classifier and using it to predicting emails.
 It calls other methods to read and process emails as well.